cliosight/Docs/README.md

 ![databases](https://miro.medium.com/v2/resize:fit:720/format:webp/1*MQ_QTZ0CGrNoiIe3y8ePgA.png)

 ## Support for Multiple Data Sources <a name="datasources"></a>
 Paid users of our platform will be able to add multiple datasources to a single account.
-Configurations can be added for those on a users' cloud VMs or database instances in Google Cloud SQL, Amazon RDS and Azure SQL Server.
+Configurations can be added for those on users' cloud VMs or database instances in Google Cloud SQL, Amazon RDS and Azure SQL Server.

 Schemas created are segregated based on these datasources.
 Users on the free tier will have access to the in-built MySQL database only with a **shared connection pool**.